 - Keep a diary of how you feel each day.
 Keep a daily diary of your fatigue to identify when it's the worst and when it's least troubling.

 - Plan activities during the times you have the most energy.
 Schedule rest periods when your energy is lowest.
 Make sure you balance each activity with a rest period if you need it.

 - Organize each day.
 Figure out what you have to do and when you need to do it.
 Pacing yourself helps to conserve your energy.

 - Ask for help.
 Accept the offers of help and goodwill from family and friends.
 If no one has offered to help and everyone seems too busy, ask for what you need — even if asking is one of the hardest things for you to do.
 Get help with little things: taking out the trash, folding the laundry, or paying bills.
 Keep a list of things you need done so when people ask what they can do, you can give them the list.

-- Join a support group.
+Join a support group.
 Sharing your feelings with others can ease the burden of your fatigue and give you more ideas about how you can cope with the condition.
 Your nurse or doctor can put you in touch with a support group in your area.
-For an online support group, visit the Breastcancer.org Discussion Boards.
+For an online support group, visit the Breastcancer.org Discussion Board Community.

 - Keep lists and make notes to remind you of important things if your memory and concentration are affected by fatigue.
 Also, give yourself more time for activities that take concentration.

 - Be kind to yourself.
 If you're fatigued, don't beat yourself up because you can't do what you're "supposed" to do.
 That browbeating takes energy you can't afford to waste and can add to depression.
 Do nice things for yourself and give yourself permission to rest and recover, for as long as it takes.